ShreyKumar/Hyer/Hyer/info.md

 km
 (where all jobs outside the km radius will not be listed, like distance order longitude and latitiude must be given)

 So all 3 can be used or only one.
 Obviously if anythign is used with jobID, the job with the given jobID will be returned unless you give a km and the job is outside the km radius.
+Get ALWAYS returns a javascript array of javascript objects which are {jobID: {job info}} (even if it is only one job or get by jobID).
+Example:
+[{"-L8sEOpehZFN2gQOKKYz":{"applicants":"","description":"Mow the lawn","duration":2,"employer":"roryan","hired":"","latitude":0,"longitude":0,"name":"Mower Needed","pay":10,"photo":"n/a","prerequisites":"n/a","status":"open","tags":"mow, lawn, grass","type":"credits"}},{"-L8sEWe1tWemDnTyhLWS":{"applicants":"","description":"Clean the house","duration":3,"employer":"roryan","hired":"","latitude":10,"longitude":10,"name":"House Cleaner Needed","pay":20,"photo":"n/a","prerequisites":"n/a","status":"open","tags":"clean, house","type":"credits"}}]

 ## POST JOBS
 Request boddy contains the following fields: